• Skip to primary navigation

 Step 2: Marinate Them

 After 20 minutes of marinating, add in the cornstarch and mix well.
-You want the marinade and cornstarch slurry to coat every single piece of meat.
+You want the marinade and cornstarch slurry to coat every piece of meat.

 Step 3: Steam the Spare Ribs